 The beginning of the year is always a busy time, but in many cases, it’s also your best opportunity to make financial decisions that still count toward the last year, and set yourself up for financial success in the new year.
 You don’t want to unknowingly leave any money on the table.

 Make sure to review your benefit elections.
 Some company health insurance plans refresh on Jan.
 1 and others might start over in July.
 Either way, taking a few minutes to understand what benefits will be available to you in the new year is a great way to set up your financial success.
-If you have a health savings account (HSA), you can contribute up to $3,650 a year ($7,300 for a family) in 2022.
+If you have a health savings account (HSA), you can contribute up to $3,850 for self-only overage or up to $7,750 for family coverage in 2023.
 Unlike flexible spending accounts (FSA), unused money in an HSA rolls over into the next year.

 Confirm tax withholding elections

 It’s also important to check your tax withholding elections and visit the IRS website‡ to figure out how much you should be withholding from each paycheck.
 This will help you determine if you will owe the government in April or if you will get money back as a refund.

 Max out tax-deferred retirement accounts

 There are a few important deposit deadlines to keep in mind as we enter the new year to maximize your savings and retirement investments.

 In 2023, the 401(k) contribution limit increases from to $22,500.
 It’s always a good idea to check your investment choices, allocations and scheduled contributions to make sure you are making the most out of your 401(k)-retirement account.
 If you have an individual retirement account (IRA) and have extra cash, try to reach the 2023 maximum contribution of $6,500.
 Remember, you have until April 15, 2023, to contribute to an IRA that can be realized on your 2022 tax return; however, contributions to your 401(k) start over January 1.